crate/cloud-reference/docs/overview.rst

 .. image:: _assets/img/cluster-manage.png
    :alt: Cloud Console Manage tab

-**Credentials** - These are the username and password used for accessing the Admin UI of your cluster.
+* **Credentials** - These are the username and password used for accessing the Admin UI of your cluster.
 Username is always admin and the password can be changed.

-**Deletion protection** - While this is enabled, your cluster cannot be deleted.
+* **Deletion protection** - While this is enabled, your cluster cannot be deleted.

-**Upgrades** - Here you can enable the CrateDB version running on your cluster.
+* **Upgrade CrateDB** - Here you can enable the CrateDB version running on your cluster.

-**IP Allowlist** - By using the IP allowlisting feature, you can restrict access to your cluster to an indicated IP address or `CIDR block`_.
+* **IP Allowlist** - By using the IP allowlisting feature, you can restrict access to your cluster to an indicated IP address or `CIDR block`_.
 Click the blue *Add Address* button and you can fill out an IP address or range and give it a meaningful description.
 Click *Save* to store it or the bin icon to  delete a range.
 Keep in mind that once IP allowlisting has been set, you cannot access the Admin UI for that cluster from any other address.

   If no allowlist address or address range is set, the cluster is publicly accessible by default.
 (Of course, the normal authentication procedures are always required.)
 Only an :ref:`org admin <org-roles>` can change the allowlist.

-**Private links** - A private endpoint, or private link, is a mechanism that allows a secure,  private connection to your cluster.
+* **Private links** - A private endpoint, or private link, is a mechanism that allows a secure,  private connection to your cluster.
 Effectively, it allows you to bypass the public internet when accessing the environment where your cluster is deployed.
 Note that private endpoints don't work accross providers, meaning that if you want to securely access your AWS cluster, you must do so from within the AWS environment.

+* **Suspend cluster**
+  Cluster suspension is a feature that enables you to temporarily pause your cluster while retaining all its data.
+An example situation might be that the project you’re working on has been put on hold.
+The cost of running a cluster is split into two parts: Compute and Storage.
+The benefit here is that while the cluster is suspended, you are only charged for the storage.

+* **Delete cluster**
+  All cluster data will be lost on deletion.
+This action cannot be undone.

 .. _overview-docs: